As most of you know, the real estate exam is not easy. One of the questions we are often asked is…

 New York: You have three attempts to retake the exam and it is $25 for any attempt after the third attempt.

 North Carolina: Candidates who fail have to reapply and reschedule.
-The fee is $164 and have to wait at least 10 days after the most recent testing date.
+The fee is $164 and has to wait at least 10 days after the most recent testing date.

 North Dakota: If you do not pass one section then you have to retake that section within one year.